Cupping Therapy at the Paris 2024 Olympics.

 Swimmers Using Cupping Therapy at the Olympics

-Cupping therapy, an integral part of Traditional Chinese medicine, has gained immense popularity among elite athletes, especially swimmers, who rely on its therapeutic benefits to enhance their shoulders and back recovery.
-At the Paris 2024 Olympics, several swimmers from various nations showcased these distinctive marks, highlighting their use of cupping as a vital part of their training regimen.
+Cupping therapy, is an original part of Traditional Chinese medicine.
+Recently, it's gained immense popularity among elite athletes, especially swimmers.
+Sports people rely on its therapeutic benefits to improve their shoulders and back recovery.
+At the Paris 2024 Olympics, swimmers from various nations displayed these distinctive marks.
+It always gains attention in the media and highlights their use in sports performance.

 Notable Swimmers Using Cupping: